physical-computation/Warp-firmware/README.md

 This copies the files from `Warp/src/boot/ksdk1.1.0/` into the KSDK tree, builds, and converts the binary to SREC.
 See 	`Warp/src/boot/ksdk1.1.0/README.md` for more.

 Fourth, you will need two terminal windows.
-First, in one shell window, run the firmware downloader.
-On MacOS, this will be:
+First, in one shell window, run the firmware downloader:

-	/Applications/SEGGER/JLink/JLinkExe -device MKL03Z32XXX4 -if SWD -speed 4000 -CommanderScript ../../tools/scripts/jlink.commands
+	JLinkExe -device MKL03Z32XXX4 -if SWD -speed 4000 -CommanderScript ../../tools/scripts/jlink.commands

-Second, in the other shell window, launch the JLink RTT client<sup>1</sup>.
-On MacOS, this will be:
+Second, in the other shell window, launch the JLink RTT client<sup>1</sup>:

-	/Applications/SEGGER/JLink/JLinkRTTClient
+	JLinkRTTClient

 ## 2. Editing the firmware
 The firmware is currently all in `src/boot/ksdk1.1.0/`, in particular, see `src/boot/ksdk1.1.0/warp-kl03-ksdk1.1-boot.c`.